Each issue of the Metropolitan Archivist is comprised of the following sections:

 Book Reviews should be around 400-500 words in length.
 Reviews should be a critique of the work and provide readers with information as to whether the title is something they would invest in.
 Reviewers can also select titles of professional interest.
 Those who are interested in contributing a book review or have recommendations for titles may contact Lindsey Wyckoff, Book Reviews Editor.

 This section provides a listing of recent publications (academic articles, books) that have utilized & highlighted collections from ART members' repositories.The objective of this section is to raise awareness of authors and scholars who have researched, and included, archival collections from ART repositories in their publications.
 Please send us the title of publication, publisher, and name of the repository, including what collections are referenced (if possible).
 A thumbnail image of the cover of the publication, if applicable, is also requested.
-For the summer 2012 issue, we request publications issued between January 1, 2012 to May 15, 2012 only.
+For the Winter 2014 issue, we request publications issued between August 1, 2013 to December 15, 2012 only.
 Comments and questions about this section may be directed to the Editor.

 Articles and submissions will be subject to review by the Editors for grammar and syntax.
 Some articles may be edited for length.
 If substantive changes are made, the article will be returned to the author for review before publishing.
 General inquiries can be made to the Editor.